rvanwhy/rvanwhy.github.io/01-about.md

     <img src="randy.png" style="float:right;width:350px;height:350px;text-align:center;">
     <h1>About me</h1>
     <hr>
-    <p>I am a President's Postdotoral Research Fellow at The Georgia Institute of Technology.
+    <p>I am a President's Postdoctoral Research Fellow at The Georgia Institute of Technology.
 I obtained my PhD in Mathematics from Northwestern University in 2024.
 You can read my thesis <a href="https://www.proquest.com/dissertations-theses/normal-crossing-divisors-symplectic-4-manifolds/docview/3097695937/se-2">here</a>.
 You can <a href="research">read more about my research here</a>.

 <p> From Fall 2023 to Summer of 2024, I was finishing my PhD at Northwestern University.
 From summer of 2021 to the summer of 2023, I was at Princeton University.